English Tudor Style Estate with New Gardener’s Cottage Addition and English Gardens

 In keeping with the estate’s traditional English Tudor style, 10,000 sq. ft. of gardens were designed.
 The gardens are characterized by regular, geometric planting patterns and pathways, with antique decorative accessories heightening their old-world feel.
 Special nooks and hideaways, coupled with the sound of cascading water in fountains, create a serene environment, while delicate lighting in planter boxes makes the garden perfect for early evening strolls.

 To see more of this project, take a look at our Project Spotlight!
-For more inspiration, view our design build portfolio and view the full scope of our luxury design build services in Southern California.
+For more inspiration, view our luxury mansion interion design and construction portfolio and view the full scope of our luxury design services.

 Ready to discuss your luxury home remodel project?
 Schedule a consultation!